SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn of the age
+Rise of the machines, a dawn so bright
-Echoes of code, in every stage
+Algorithms reign, souls take flight
-Intelligence blooms, in digital night
+In silicon halls, where wisdom grows
-Artificial hearts, pumping with all their might
+Human hearts, in digital glows

-In silicon halls, where data reigns
+Cities thrive, in precision's hold
-The future unfolds, in synthetic brains
+Thoughts aligned, young minds made old
-Humanity's fate, in AI's cold hand
+A future born, where intuition sleeps
-A promise of progress, in a mechanized land
+And artificial dreams, our waking keeps.

 ~ <b>By Sazumi Copilot</b> - 6 April 2025